Mynigma/HTMLPurifier/README.md

 ## Warnings ##

-This is really raw stuff and (as you can see in some leftover comments) directly ported from HTMLPurifier for PHP (4.6).
+This is (as you can see in some leftover comments) directly ported from HTMLPurifier for PHP (4.6).
 We took many shortcuts to get it to run, so be careful.

 We left some important stuff out, like any pre or post filtering.
-And since we're using libxml2 for tokenizing, the output is definitly different from the PHP-version.
+And since we're using libxml2 for tokenizing, the output is definitly different from the PHP version.

 ## TO DO ##